Adversarial Diffusion for Robust Reinforcement Learning: Algorithms

 \section{Algorithms}

-We now introduce Adversarial Diffusion for Robust Reinforcement Learning (AD-RRL), which alternates between model improvement and policy improvement steps (see Algorithm \ref{alg:MBRL_diff_adv}).
+We now introduce Adversarial Diffusion for Robust Reinforcement Learning (AD-RRL)\footnote{The official implementation for AD-RRL can be found on GitHub: \url{https://github.com/danielefoffano/AD-RRL}}, which alternates between model improvement and policy improvement steps (see Algorithm \ref{alg:MBRL_diff_adv}).
 AD-RRL leverages the adversarial conditional sampling discussed in the previous section to sample trajectories in the worst $\alpha$-percentile in terms of return.
 Our approach is primarily inspired by PolyGRAD \cite{rigter2023world} and Diffuser \cite{janner2022planning}.

 We adopt the common assumption that the policy follows a Gaussian distribution over the action space, parameterized by $\mu_\omega(s)$ and $ \sigma_\omega(s)$.
 The policy is deployed in the real environment to collect new data, which is then used to train both the dynamics model $\bar{p}_{\boldsymbol \theta}$ and the cumulative reward function $Z_{\boldsymbol \phi}$.
 Following the standard approach in Dyna-like algorithms \cite{sutton1991dyna}, we generate synthetic trajectories using our learned models (\cref{alg:adversarial_sampling}).
 These trajectories are then used to train the policy via an on-policy Reinforcement Learning algorithm.